 Machine learning has a wide range of applications in manufacturing, including predictive maintenance, quality assurance, and intelligent automation.
 The primary contribution of this work is the integration of multiple ML methods to enable hand tracking and object detection, thereby ensuring assembly quality.
 The proposed hand-tracking method uses computer vision to monitor workers’ hand movements, ensuring compliance with the required assembly sequence.
 Concurrently, the detection algorithm identifies the current assembly stage and detects key points on workers’ hands.
 By constructing time-series tensors of hand key points, the system evaluates whether the current hand movements meet predefined standards.

 In this project, MediaPipe is utilized to extract hand keypoints, while YOLO is employed for assembly action recognition and stage identification.
 A novel sliding-stage YOLO classifier has been designed specifically to assess assembly stages, demonstrating superior performance compared to standard single-stage YOLO models.
-For the assessment of hand movement similarity, a similarity model based on advanced Transformer architectures is utilized.
+For the assessment of hand movement similarity, a similarity model based on advanced Transformer architecture is utilized.
 This model evaluates the similarity between the 3D temporal sequences of detected hand keypoints and those of standard action templates.
 To integrate these functionalities, a user interface (UI) based on the Qt framework has been developed, providing a comprehensive platform for quality assurance (QA) tasks.

 Related work